 7. Have fun

-For more concrete advice on playlists, we recommend the guide for artists and playlist curators 👉 Work Hard Playlist Hard
+For more concrete advice on playlists, we recommend the guide for artists and playlist curators which 2nd edition was released in August 2021 👉 Work Hard Playlist Hard

 | Read the Sidekick article about 10 Tips To Get More Streams & Followers On Spotify